The Canon RF 50mm f1.2 L USM is one of the reasons why I’m going back to the system.

 Ease of Use

-While the autofocus is partially related to the camera’s performance, I can say with all certainty that it works as it should most of the time.
-When a specific focusing point is selected, then the Canon RF 50mm f1.2 L USM is quick and obtains focus with little effort.
+While the autofocus is partially related to the camera’s performance, I can say with certainty that it works as it should most of the time.
+When a specific focusing point is selected, the Canon RF 50mm f1.2 L USM is quick and obtains focus with little effort.
 When face and eye detection is enabled, then ensure that your subject has a lot of bright light on their face.
-Otherwise, the performance will be very lackluster.
+Otherwise, the performance will be lackluster.

 What I did find weird though is his jaw here; and I’m not totally sure if it’s a problem with how the model made his face or the lens.
 It just looks off and I know from other images that this isn’t how he looks.

-I think that most folks will be happiest with the color rendition of this lens when using Canon’s auto white balance.
+I think most folks will be happiest with the color rendition of this lens when using Canon’s auto white balance.
 In this way, you’re using Canon’s color science.
 But as most of you know, I manually white balance to film white balances of 5600k and 3200k.

 Extra Image Samples